 This is a site where images can’t capture the magnitude of detail throughout the space.
 You have to experience it on your own to truly feel and understand the amazement I felt during our visit.
 Every tangible space is filled with colorful motifs making you feel as if you just walked into a sequel for Alice in Wonderland.
 Mr. Knight used techniques he learned from the local Navajo community to expand the Mountain in the formation of the Hogan (a dome structure made of adobe clay that’s main purpose was to give insulation from the extreme temperatures of the desert.

-The Museum section was constructed in similar way.
-It is in a semi dome shape where several items like photos, empty beer bottles, and written notes that were gifted to Mr. Knight by the visitors, scattered around the space.
+The Museum section was constructed in a similar way.
+It is in a semi-dome shape where several items like photos, empty beer bottles, and written notes that were gifted to Mr. Knight by the visitors, scattered around the space.
 It was reminiscent of an underground enchanted maze, where car parts and clusters of twisted tree branches guide you along the way.

 On May 2002 Salvation Mountain was declared a National Treasure by the Congressional Record of the United States.
 For more information and to find out how to plan your trip to this magical place visit http://www.salvationmountaininc.org/